 Emotions And The Skin: How To Calm Stressed Out Skin

-We are all living in a very stressful, uncertain time.
+As fun as the holidays can be, it's a stressful time of year for many of us!
 And if you didn’t already know, stress can make rashes and psoriasis, rosacea, and eczema worse.
 Nail-biting and hair loss are also worse at times of emotional upset, and stress can also cause stress rashes, trigger flare-ups of acne and fever blisters.
 These undesirable physical changes can make our stress levels even higher.

 In addition to the breakouts that can be caused by stress, a change in your everyday routine can also affect the consistency of your skincare regimen.
-For example, a lot of us are working from home instead of going into the office every day, trying to navigate distance learning with your kids when you’re typically kid-free and/or sitting inside all day when you’re used to being active.
+For example, a lot of people are traveling for the holidays or hosting visitors in their homes.
 These changes in your day-to-day activities may cause you to forget to take time to care for skin, or you may have even thrown out your routine altogether.
 Even skimping on parts of your routine can aggravate skin issues.

 This can create a vicious cycle.
 Stress causes the breakout, and then the stress of having a breakout makes your skin worse.
 Some people feel so bad about how it looks that they keep to themselves, which adds to even more stress.